EECS150/asic-labs-fa22/lab6/spec.md

 The SRAMs will have 0 power due to incomplete LIBs–show where this shows up in the power reports.

 ### Checkoff 1: Modified Design
 Explain the updated vector unit design, and show the updated layout.
+Demonstrate that your design works on the testbench (make sure to update module names in the testbench and yaml files).

 ---
 ### [Optional, Extra Credit] Question 3: Divide Your Vector Dot Products